Oct 28, 2025 • E-Signature

 how to insert a signature in word

-To insert a signature in Word, you can type your name as a signature, handwrite your signature, insert a scanned image of it, or use Word’s built-in signature line feature to add a professional, printable signature block.
+To insert a signature in Word, you can type your name as a signature, handwrite your signature, insert a scanned image of it, or use Word’s built-in signature line feature to add a professional, electronic signature.
 The right method depends on how simple or professional you need the signature to be.

 This article will walk you through step-by-step instructions for each approach, explain when Word documents require signatures, and highlight the limitations of using Word for this purpose.